 A payments per active policy approach is adopted to value outstanding claims.
-Future claim payments are not inflated or discounted due to the short tail nature of the liabilities.
+Future claim payments are not inflated or discounted due to the short tail nature of the

 A risk margin has been added to reflect the inherent uncertainty in the central estimate.
 The risk margin considers both historic and future sources of volatility.
-A risk margin of 10% of the central estimate was established as at 30 June 2020.
+A risk margin of 8.5% (30 June 2020: 10%) of the central estimate was established as at 30 June 2021.
 The risk margin was determined with the objective of achieving at least 75% probability of sufficiency of the provision for outstanding claims.
-Included within the 10% risk margin is a 3% risk allowance to reflect the additional uncertainty in estimating the outstanding liability due to the impacts of the COVID-19 lock-down.
-Refer to Note 15c.
+Included within the 8.5% risk margin is a 1.5% risk allowance (30 June 2020: 3%) to reflect the additional uncertainty in estimating the outstanding liability due to the impacts of the COVID-19 lock-down.
+Refer to Note 16c.